http-tests/cache-tests/README.md

 > node server.js

+### Testing Browser Caches

+To test a browser, just point it at `https://{hostname}:8000/` and click "Browser Tests".

+### Testing CDNs, Reverse Proxies and other Intermediary Caches

+To test a forward proxy, configure your browser to use it, then point it at `https://{hostname}:8000/` and click "Intermediary Tests".

-Then, configure your CDN to use port `8000` on that hostname as the origin.
-Point a browser (as above, currently Chrome) to the CDN host/port.
+To test an reverse proxy or CDN, configure it to use port `8000` on the server as the origin.
+Then point a browser* to the CDN host/port and click "Intermediary Tests".

+* They only work reliably on Chrome for the time being; see [this bug](https://github.com/whatwg/fetch/issues/722).

 ## Test Format